-This harmonised interpretation was agreed by the Working Group in April 2008 and is expected to be implemented by all the participating countries at the latest starting from reference year 2010.
+This harmonised interpretation was agreed by the Working Group in April 2008.

 4.9 Supplementary type of cargo for Ro-Ro container movements (C2)

 The term "Ro-Ro container" is used for a container, with or without cargo, loaded on a Ro-Ro unit, which is then rolled on and rolled off the vessel that carries it by sea.